SCOREBOARD - Week End 05/16/26

 Winner

-Editorial caution: π0.7's household tasks are lab demonstrations on PI's hardware.
-No consumer product currently ships with π0.7.
-1X NEO remains the only humanoid with a confirmed near-term consumer delivery window.
+Editorial note: Figure's household demos are at its Sunnyvale HQ.
+No consumer product has been announced.
+1X NEO remains the only humanoid with a confirmed consumer delivery window, factory, and public price in 2026.

 Most Likely Near-Term Industrial Winner